JoyeZLearning/MaDiNet/README.md

 ## 💡 Citing DiffDet4SAR and MaDiNet

-If you find DiffDet4SAR and MaDiNet helpful to your research or wish to refer to the baseline results published here, please use the following BibTeX entry.
+If you find DiffDet4SAR and MaDiNet helpful to your research or wish to refer to the baseline results published here, please use the following BibTeX entry🥰.

 ```BibTeX
 @ARTICLE{10494361,